raulgd/AsyncIoJaxRsProposal/README.md

 To implement correctly this context, first, it needs to be created and initialized through an asynchronous servlet, this is done in RestAsyncServlet.
 This servlet, in a JAX-RS implementation, has to be replaced by whatever receives a request for a resource.
-On a servlet container, the JAX-RS servlet that maps requests to resources can lookup the resource in its registry, then if it identifies that has the @Async parameter annotation, it can initialize the resouce call as an async I/O call, and assign the RestAsyncContext as the ReadListener and WriteListener for the resource, then pass that AsyncContextListener to the resource.
+On a servlet container, the JAX-RS servlet that maps requests to resources can lookup the resource in its registry, then if it identifies that has the @Async parameter annotation, it can initialize the resource call as an async I/O call, and assign the RestAsyncContext as the ReadListener and WriteListener for the resource, then pass that RestAsyncContext to the resource.

 ## You receive the context in the resource, now what?